 - Guide To Hiring People With Criminal Records

-The major considerations when considering Hiring Candidates with Criminal Records
+Hiring Candidates with Criminal Records:

-Knowing who you are hiring.
+Know who you are hiring.
 A background check is not always meant to be the only determining factor to consider.
 Primarily, it provides some essential information to make an informed hiring decision.

 One in four U.S. adults has an arrest or conviction record that will be detected on a professional criminal record background check for many years after the incident(s).